 MGI's in-depth reports have covered more than 20 countries and 30 industries.
 Current research focuses on six themes: productivity and growth; the evolution of global financial markets; the economic impact of technology and innovation; natural resources; the future of work; and urbanization.
 Recent reports have assessed job creation, resource productivity, cities of the future, and the impact of the Internet.

 The partners of McKinsey fund MGI's research; it is not commissioned by any business, government, or other institution.

-MGI is chaired by Eric Labaye, McKinsey's director of global knowledge and communications, and is led by McKinsey directors Richard Dobbs and James Manyika.
+MGI is chaired by Eric Labaye, McKinsey's director of global knowledge and communications, and is led by McKinsey directors Richard Dobbs, James Manyika, and Jonathan Woetzel.

 Project teams are led by a group of senior fellows and include consultants from McKinsey's offices around the world.
 These teams draw on McKinsey's global network of partners and industry and management experts.